97% of the 10 billion animals tortured and killed each year are farm animals

 The leather industry is inextricably tied to the meat industry, as the majority of cows used to make leather are dairy and veal cows who live on factory farms.
 Factory farms consume enormous quantities of fossil fuels, water, land, and other resources.
 They are filled with noxious fumes, dust, bacteria, and decaying feces, all of which they release into the environment.
 Animal wastes carry pesticides, bacteria and viruses; the wastes pollute drinking water with high levels of nitrates, which can be potentially fatal to infants.

 • Go vegan!
 Stop eating animals and animal products.

-• Ask restaurants to serve more vegan food and to remove veal from their menus.
+• Ask restaurants to serve more vegan d and to remove veal from their menus.

 • Ask supermarkets to carry more vegan products.

 • Support downed animal protection legislation and legislation that abolishes battery cages, veal crates, force-feeding, and intensive-confinement systems.

 • Educate others about the cruelty involved in factory farming.

 Learn more about: Veganism